 This assessment draws on:

-- Current UK label review — ingredient lists from tins purchased in UK supermarkets in May 2026.
+- Current UK label review — ingredient lists from tins purchased in UK supermarkets.
 Formula recipes are updated periodically; always verify current packaging.

 - UK food labelling law — specifically the Food Information to Consumers Regulation, which does not mandate source disclosure for E471.